socialvibe/truex-ad-renderer-web-integration/DOCS.md

 ### Setup
 The TrueX ad renderer is available as an `npm` module via the `@truex/ad-renderer` package.
-For the typical web based development around a `package.json` project file, one adds the TrueX dependency as follows:
+For the typical web based development around a `package.json` project file, you add the TrueX dependency as follows:
 ```sh
 npm add @truex/ad-renderer
 ```